dyang39/dyang39.github.io/_pages/about.md

 News
 ======
+∙ [04/2025] Our paper [Knowing You Don't Know: Learning When to Continue Search in Multi-round RAG through Self-Practicing](https://arxiv.org/abs/2505.02811) is accepted by SIGIR 2025

+∙ [02/2025] I am excited to be working as a Student Researcher at Google DeepMind

 ∙ [10/2024] Our paper [Right this way: Can VLMs Guide Us to See More to Answer Questions?](https://arxiv.org/pdf/2411.00394) is accepted by NeurIPS 2024

 ∙ [07/2024] Slides, paper, and more resources covered in our SIGIR 2024 tutorial **[tools-meet-llm](https://rulegreen.github.io/services/tools-meet-llm/)** are available online